iomeone/purescript-cheat-sheet/README.md

 ns = 0 `range` 999
 ```

-However, many functions have infix operators defined for convenience. `range` has the infix operator `..`.
+However, many functions have infix operators defined for convenience.
+For example, `range` has the `..` operator.
 The following is equivalent to the above example:

 ```purescript
 import Prelude